MySQL for Executives Part 5: The Hidden Dangers of Neglect

 Unpatched Software:

-- Critical vulnerabilities announced publicly
+- Critical vulnerabilities become publicly announced

-- Exploit code often available within days
+- Exploit code often becomes available within days

-- Automated scanners find unpatched systems
+- Automated scanners actively find unpatched systems

 - Attackers specifically target known vulnerabilities